geudde/attic-chest/pages/03.season-2/04.meeting-16/09.charade/docs.md

 <div class="author">Mr Vignoles</div>

-My first on Dover’s Chalky Height,
+My first on Dover’s chalky height,
-&emsp;Frowns on the Seas below,
+&emsp;Frowns on the seas below,
 My next the palace hides from sight
-&emsp;The Shepherd’s Cottage low:
+&emsp;The shepherd’s cottage low:

-Once in my whole a social Group,
+Once in my whole a social group,
 &emsp;The Attic Chest around:
-Assembled wait in anxious Hope,
+Assembled wait in anxious hope,
-&emsp;Their Works may there be found.
+&emsp;Their works may there be found.

 A Lawyer